asakeron/cljs-webgl/README.md

 #Goal
 Create a library that allows a more convinient functional style for creating WebGL applications in ClojureScript, by means of hiding mutability where possible and wrapping every Javascript value in ClojureScript constructs.

+#Docs
+For generating the documentation, run `lein marg src-cljs`.